In 1996, Atlanta hosted the Centennial Olympic Games and the tenth Paralympic Games.

-More than 20 years after the 1996 Olympic and Paralympic Games, this new signature exhibition considers the impact of the Games on the city and our lives.
+Nearly twenty-five years later, this signature exhibition considers the impact of the Games on the city and our lives.
 The Games mean something different to everyone, including individuals involved in preparations, people living near venues, competitors, and fans.
-The exhibition places this recent past within the context of Atlanta’s longer history of reinvention and growth initiatives, prompting visitors to think about how we can change the places in which we live.
+The exhibition places the recent past within the context of Atlanta’s longer history of reinvention and growth initiatives, prompting visitors to think about how we can change the places in which we live.

-Atlanta ’96 tells new stories and expands on memories of the Games, placing Atlanta’s Olympic and Paralympic histories in the context of the city itself.
-Drawn from Atlanta History Center’s distinctive collections, the exhibition creates a visitor experience coupling iconic and unexpected objects, archival materials, and still and moving images along with specially developed touchless interactive experiences.
-The exhibition invites visitors to examine the people, events, and decisions that shaped the Atlanta we know today.
+Atlanta ’96 tells new stories and expands on memories of the city’s Olympic and Paralympic history.
+Drawn from Atlanta History Center’s distinctive collections, the exhibition creates a visitor experience filled with iconic and unexpected objects.
+It includes memorabilia from athletes and fans, archival materials that look behind the scenes at the experience of a host city, vintage video footage, and specially developed touchless interactive activities.
+The exhibition invites visitors to examine the people, events, and decisions that shaped the Games as well as the Atlanta we know today.